MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

         HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\EdgeUpdate\Clients\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}
         ```

-    *   Run [GetAvailableCoreWebView2BrowserVersionString][ReferenceWin32Webview2IdlGetavailablecorewebview2browserversionstring] and ensure<!--todo: change "ensure" to "check whether"?--> the `versionInfo` is `NULL`.<!--why should versionInfo be NULL?  what does NULL indicate, here?-->
+    *   Alternatively, run [GetAvailableCoreWebView2BrowserVersionString][ReferenceWin32Webview2IdlGetavailablecorewebview2browserversionstring] and evaluate whether the `versionInfo` is `NULL`.  `NULL` indicates that the Runtime isn't installed.

-1. If the Runtime is not installed, in your app setup process[correct?], use the link [what link?] to programmatically download the WebView2 Runtime Bootstrapper.
+1. If the Runtime is not installed, in your app setup process, use the link (from the **Get the Link** button on the download page) to programmatically download the WebView2 Runtime Bootstrapper.

 1. Invoke the WebView2 Runtime Bootstrapper from an elevated process or command prompt by issuing the command `MicrosoftEdgeWebview2Setup.exe /silent /install`.

 The above workflow has several benefits:
-*   The Runtime is installed only when needed, or when you are not required to package installers.<!--todo: clarify.  maybe change to: "or when you are not required to include an installer in your app installer or updater."-->
+*   The Runtime is installed only when needed.
+*   You are not required to package a Runtime installer with your WebView2 app.
 *   The WebView2 Runtime Bootstrapper automatically detects the device's architecture (platform) and then installs the matching WebView2 Runtime.
 *   The Runtime is installed silently.

-You can also package the WebView2 Runtime Bootstrapper with your app, instead of programmatically downloading the bootstrapper on-demand.
+Alternatively, instead of programmatically downloading the bootstrapper on-demand by getting a link, as shown above, you can package the Evergreen Bootstrapper for the WebView2 Runtime with your app.

 #### Offline deployment

 If you have an offline deployment scenario, where app deployment has to work entirely offline, complete the following steps.

 1. Download the Evergreen Standalone Installer from [Download the WebView2 Runtime][Webview2Installer] to your development machine.
 This is a tool to install the WebView2 Runtime on the client.

 1. Include the Evergreen Standalone Installer in your app installer or updater.

 1. During your app setup, test whether the WebView2 Runtime is already installed, using either of the following approaches:

-    *   Approach A: Check whether the `pv (REG_SZ)` regkey exists and whether the regkey is `null` or empty.
-If this regkey exists and isn't `null` or empty, the WebView2 Runtime is already installed.
+    *   Check whether the `pv (REG_SZ)` regkey exists and whether the regkey is `null` or empty.
+If this regkey doesn't exist, or it is `null` or an empty string, the WebView2 Runtime isn't currently installed on the client.
 Find `pv (REG_SZ)` at the following location:

         On 64-bit Windows: